HITECHCRIME/HC_SG67_Why/README.md

 ```

-thoughts
-why can't you die
+thoughts, why can't you die
-problems i despise
-truthful wrapped
+problems i despise, truthful wrapped
-in morbid lies
+in morbid lies, morbid lies
-morbid lies i
-testify to these moments
+i testify to these moments
 fullest in angst
-diversify in horrors
+- diversify in horrors
-angst so bright i (angst repetition change)
+angst so bright i feel day-capped
-feel day-capped,

-shining
+(angst repetition change)

-captured light to these moments
+shining captured light to these moments
 promise promise
 you'll never wake up alive

-treating to bring them
+treating to bring them  down
-down
-treating to bring them
+treating to bring them down
-down
-array of lies,
+array of lies

 -dish out, flip sides
 pull up
 - crib so exposed
  - run protocol routing actives (on routine basis - alternative later on)
 collective darkness
 make it into a symbol of a world anew